secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/vartopia/index.html.md

 1. Created in Marketo via list import or form submission,
 2. Synced SFDC via Salesforce Campaign Sync,
 3. Assigned to `Partner Queue` via LeanData,
-4. Added to the Prospect Module in Vartopia.
+4. Added to the Prospects Module in Vartopia.

 ### Vartopia Sync Requirements
 In order for the Partner to be able to see and action the lead in Vartopia, the SFDC record must have the following fields updated.
 Vartopia calls SFDC every hour looking for updates to the SFDC record.